jstokes1994/python-project-quiz-app/README.md

 test.py but also made sure the data was being passed to the HTML file properly.
 I tried new users with random names answering varying numbers of questions and was satisfied it was being displayed correctly.

+## Deployment

+The project was deployed to Heroku with config vars:

+- IP = 0.0.0.0
+- PORT = 5000

+There are no differences between the development and deployed versions.

+Note the project us written with Python3 and not Python2.